 login=smith&password=1234%3D5678

-Another feature is related to the fact that sometimes we need to send nested data.
-For example, an array of options.
+Another nuance is related to the fact that sometimes we need to send nested data, like an array of options.
 In this case, the body may look like this:

 user[login]=smith&user[password]=12345678

-The catch is that HTTP doesn't know how to work with this sort of data.
-Their processing is handled by middleware.
-But if, for example, you're writing your own server implementation, you will have to parse this data yourself.
+The point is that HTTP doesn't know how to work with this sort of data because middlewares process it.
+But if you write your server implementation without middlewares, you will have to parse this data yourself.

-At the moment, it's considered the standard for the exchange of information between services on the Internet.
+Now it's considered the standard in information exchange between services on the Internet.
 A JSON string looks like this:

 {